Danny Grant (footballer): Harrogate Town (loan)

+Shamrock Rovers

 On 11 December 2024, Grant joined League of Ireland Premier Division side Shamrock Rovers on a multi-year deal.
-On the 7 March, Grant scored his first goal for Rovers vs St Pat's with a solo goal which was deflected in.
+On the 7 March, Grant scored his first goal for Rovers vs St Patrick's Athletic with a solo goal which was deflected in.
 On 23 August, Grant scored a vital goal away to Portuguese side Santa Clara in the playoff round of the UEFA Conference League, helping to secure a historic qualification to the league stage.
 Grant also scored a crucial goal away to Cork City in Rovers’ quest for the league title.

 International career

 Grant has previously represented the Republic of Ireland U21s between 2019 & 2020.